Hasna Sal

-Hasna Sal (born 11 May 1972) is an American glass sculptor known for designing and sculpting large-scale glass sculptures and glass jewelry.
+Hasna Sal is an American Public Artist Architect known for designing and sculpting large-scale installations and wearable sculpture.

-Education and early career
+Education and Career

 Sal received a diploma with distinction in journalism from the London School of Journalism before studying architecture at the Wentworth Institute of Technology in Boston, Massachusetts.
 She graduated with a NAAB accredited B. Arch degree magna cum laude in 2002.
 She then moved to Kansas to pursue a career in architecture.
-She also taught design at the University of Kansas to architectural engineering students.
-She pursued Masters in Landscape Architecture at Harvard University in 2011 but left before receiving a degree.
-After a decade working as an architect, she began her career in glass art.
+From 2006 to 2009, she also taught design at the University of Kansas to architectural engineering students in Lawrence KS as an Adjunct Professor.
+She pursued master's in landscape architecture at Harvard University in 2011 but left before receiving a degree.
+Sal created her firm Glass Concepts 360 and began her professional career as public art architect specializing in glass.

+Sal has earned name for herself amongst American Women Glass Artists with her work.
+Sal went on to graduate with a master's degree in design studies at Harvard University in 2025.
+She was also a faculty at the College of Arts and Sciences, Harvard as a Teaching Fellow.

+Sal is a Lecturer at the School of Architecture at the University of Miami and has an Associate position with Harvard Mittal Institute for the year 2025-2026.

+Sal is also on the board of directors for a non-profit organisation based in Boston called HEAL Trafficking.